 CAIS offers a Bachelor of Middle Eastern and Central Asian Studies taken over three years full-time.

-The Bachelor of Middle Eastern and Central Asian Studies takes students through the topics, debates and developments in the Middle East and Central Asia.
-Students study the socio-cultural, political, historical and economic structures of these regions and develop comprehensive knowledge of their relationship to global socio-cultural, political and economic trends.
+The Bachelor of Middle Eastern and Central Asian Studies (BMECA) takes students through the topics, debates and developments in the Middle East and Central Asia.
+Students study the socio-cultural, political, historical and economic structures of these regions and develop a comprehensive knowledge of their relationship to global socio-cultural, political and economic trends.
 In order to further engage with the history and culture of the regions, students can elect to study a Middle Eastern or Central Asian language as either a major or minor in their program.
 (BMECA CRICOS Code: 074006D